 Modern cars are powered by diesel and petrol engines, which work on different principles.
 Diesel engines use compression ignition to save costs and increase torque, while petrol engines use spark plugs for smoother operation and more power at high rpm.
 Understanding these differences makes it easier to choose the ideal engine for a given requirement.

-- Optical Illusion Brain Challenge: If you have 50/50 Vision Find the Letter D in 12 Secs
+- Optical Illusion Brain Test: If you have Sharp Eyes Find the number 30 in 20 Secs

 Ignition process of gasoline engine